LitLi/PowerPoin-Addins-PictureTransferFrom-Mobile/README.md

 ###Step2.
 Run Demo

+* Dowload Picture Transfer.zip file and unzip it, open it in Visual Studio
 * Debug->Start Debugging or F5
 * VS will launch Word or PowerPoint and Add-ins will run in office, Add-ins will give you a 2D image code
 * Using your mobilephone to scan this 2D image code